 Educational Program: Tohono O'odham Engagement

 With the support of Kitt Peak National Observatory, NOIRLab (formerly NOAO) has been working with the Tohono O'odham Nation on formal and informal programs since 2006.
 A range of activities are offered today.
-In addition to the flagship Colors of Nature program, we engage with the Tohono O'odham Nation by partnering with Ha:san Preparatory and Leadership Academy via weekly classroom visits and supporting the MESCIT tutoring program (developed in partnership with Ha:san and the University of Arizona).
+In addition to the flagship Colors of Nature program, we engage with the Tohono O'odham Nation by partnering with Ha:san Preparatory and Leadership Academy via our support of the MESCIT tutoring program (developed in partnership with Ha:san and the University of Arizona).
 NOIRLab collaborates with the Tohono O'odham Nation on many other activities such as Native American Day and the Sells Rodeo, star parties for the Tohono O'odham Community College, career fairs, and camps and school events throughout the year.

 Jeffery Antone Sr.